-If the Charter Proposals are approved at the Annual Meeting and, as expected, the Board adopts the Rights Plan, the Company would enter into the Rights Agreement with a rights agent to be selected by the Board and would declare a dividend distribution of one right for each outstanding share of Common Stock to the Company's stockholders.
+If the Charter Proposals are approved at the Annual Meeting and, as expected, the Board adopts the Rights Plan, the Company would enter into the Rights Agreement with o and would declare a dividend distribution of one right for each outstanding share of Common Stock to the Company's stockholders.
 Each right, when exercisable, would entitle the registered holder to purchase from the Company a unit consisting of one ten-thousandth of a share of Series A Preferred Stock at a per unit purchase price to be determined by the Board at the time the Rights Plan is adopted.